 Reducing food waste

-We are keen to show leadership on the issue at a global level, which is why Dave Lewis, our Chief Executive, has agreed to chair a coalition of leaders from government, business, research institutions and civil society.
-The coalition will be dedicated to accelerating progress towards achieving the UN Sustainable Development Goal Food Waste Target 12.3 to halve per capita global food waste at the retail and consumer level and reduce food losses along production and supply chains by 2030.
+Tesco CEO Dave Lewis chairs a coalition of leaders from government, business, research and civil society.
+This group, Champions 12.3, is dedicated to accelerating progress towards the UN Sustainable Development Target 12.3.
+This target is to halve per capita global food waste at retail and consumer level, and reduce food losses along production and supply chains by 2030.
 In support of this, we are calling on the wider industry to: